brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       Tonya Foster, Kevin Killian, Frank O'Hara, and Ron Padgett, amongst others. "
   - person: anselm-berrigan
-    event_bio: Anselm Berrigan was born in 1972 in Chicago, Illinois.
+    event_bio: "Anselm Berrigan was born in 1972 in Chicago, Illinois.
 He received a BA from SUNY Buffalo and an MFA from Brooklyn College.
 He is the son of poets Alice Notley and the late Ted Berrigan.
 He is the author of several books of poetry, including Something for Everybody (Wave Books, 2018),